antonakospanos/petstore/README.md

 ##### Application Execution

-Petstore is a Spring Boot application thus can be executed as a standalone application, inside a servlet container (Tomcat 9) or running a docker container.
+Petstore is a Spring Boot application thus can be executed running the 'spring-boot-maven-plugin' or deployed inside a servlet container (Tomcat 9) or a docker container.

 Default configuration may be overridden using the 'spring.config.location' property setting the dirpath of the 'petstore-application.yml':
 ```
-java -jar petstore.jar --spring.config.location=/path/to/conf/
+mvn spring-boot:run --Dspring.config.location=/path/to/conf/
 ```
 ```
 $CATALINA_HOME/bin/startup.sh --Dspring.config.location=/path/to/conf/